 Our inspection teams use characteristics to guide their judgements when awarding ratings.
-These characteristics are outlined in the handbook appendices and describe what outstanding, good, requires improvement and inadequate care looks like for each of the five key questions.
+We outline these characteristics online against each of the KLOES.
+They describe what outstanding, good, requires improvement and inadequate care looks like for each of the five key questions.

 Inspection teams base their judgements on all the available evidence, using the characteristics and their professional judgement.
 This link between KLOEs and population groups, the evidence gathered under them, and the rating judgements lies at the heart of our approach to ensuring consistent judgements on the quality of care.